 This post may contain affiliate links.
 For more information, read my disclosure policy.

-I’ve made hundreds of peanut butter cookie recipes over the years and most of them stem from THIS basic recipe.
+I’ve made hundreds of peanut butter cookie recipes over the years and most of them stem from THIS classic peanut butter cookies recipe.

 Ingredients in peanut butter cookies